 Aetna considers intra-articular polynucleotides in the treatment of knee osteoarthritis experimental and investigational because the effectiveness of this approach has not been established.

-Aetna considers viscosupplementation in the treatment of temporomandibular joint disorders experimental and investigational because its effectiveness for this indication has not been established.
+Aetna considers viscosupplementation in the treatment of osteoarthritis of the thumb, palindromic rheumatism, peripheral nerve pain, and temporomandibular joint disorders experimental and investigational because its effectiveness for these indications has not been established.

 Least Cost Medically Necessary Brands of Viscosupplement: